Forevernight616/Eye-tracker/README.md

     Insert mode: frees up the whole keyboard for typing and the eyetracker stops
 ```
 - i : enter insert mode
-- s, d, f, e: each of these correspond to a movement of the cursor (s-left, d-down, f-right, e-up).
-- j : click (hold and combine with sdfe for mouse drag effect)

 ```
     Normal mode: the eyetracker works again and start capturing keys for cursor control